 Private sector jobs in New York City rose over the year by 66,300, or 1.7 percent, to 3,898,400 in October 2017.
 Gains were greatest in educational and health services (+25,600), professional and business services (+14,500), financial activities (+14,400), natural resources, mining and construction (+10,100), leisure and hospitality (+9,700), and other services (+4,500).
 Losses were suffered in trade, transportation and utilities (-5,600), information (-5,000) and manufacturing (-1,900).

-The city’s over-the-year picture remained positive, with six sectors adding jobs for the 12 months through August 2017 while three lost jobs.
-Two sectors – education and health services and leisure and hospitality – both grew by at least four percent over the year.
-The city’s over-the-year private sector growth rate (+2.4 percent) was above the comparable rate for the state (+1.8 percent) and the nation (+1.7 percent).
+The city’s over-the-year picture remained positive, with six sectors adding jobs for the 12 months through October 2017 while three lost jobs.
+The city’s over-the-year private sector growth rate (+1.7 percent) was above the comparable rate for the state (+1.2 percent) and the nation (+1.6 percent).

-The city’s seasonally-adjusted unemployment rate was 4.9 percent in August 2017, up 0.2 of a percentage point from July but down 0.5 of a point from a year earlier.
-New York State’s rate was 4.8 percent in August 2017.
-The share of the city’s working age population (16+) who were employed was 58.4 percent in August 2017.
+The city’s seasonally-adjusted unemployment rate was 5.0 percent in October2017, down 0.1 of a percentage point from September and 0.2 of a point from a year earlier.
+New York State’s rate was 4.8 percent in October 2017.
+The share of the city’s working age population (16+) who were employed was 58.5 percent in October 2017.

 Thanks for the feedback!
 It will help us improve your experience.